 What is your cancellation policy?

 If you are not able to attend, you must inform your physiotherapist at TW1 Physiotherapy within 24 hours prior to your appointment.
-Failure to do so will incur charges equivalent to the full rate of the assessment session.
-Non-attendance without the required 24 hours notice will also be charged.
+Failure to do so will incur charges equivalent to the full rate of the assessment or treatment session the you have booked.
+Non-attendance without the required 24 hours notice will also be charged at the same rate.
 Please note, if your appointment is covered by private health insurance or medico-legal companies, these charges may not be covered and you will be liable.